viadee/vpav_case_study/docs/README.md

 ## Installation/Usage
 There are two ways of installation.
 We recommend to use the JUnit approach as follows.

+### Maven
-1. If you use Maven, add the dependency to your POM:
+If you use Maven, add the dependency to your POM:

 ```xml
 <dependency>